 - Immigration or citizenship status

 In Florida Health Insurance Marketplace all insurance plans are sold by private companies or co-ops.
 Usually, they offer four types of coverage, such as bronze, silver, gold, and platinum.
 These levels of plans all cover the same kinds of benefits.
-The difference is the payment on average toward the costs of health care services.
-Another plan is called catastrophic.
-In the catastrophic plan, monthly fees are less expensive, called as premium.
+The difference is the payment on average toward the costs of healthcare services.
+The name of another plan is catastrophic, in this plan monthly fees are less expensive.
 People under 30 can take catastrophic plans.

 According to HealthCare.gov the cost of plans are: